linrunner/tlp-doc/settings/introduction.rst

 TLP Profiles
 ------------
-TLP settings are grouped into profiles:
+TLP's settings are grouped into profiles:

 *Version 1.9 and newer* has three profiles: